Theatre Director & Dramaturg

 Artwork by Kerry Ann Lee

-In the rehearsed reading Michael McCabe was our costume designer and Chris Tse was one of the performers.
+*NB for the rehearsed reading costume design was by Michael McCabe and Chris Tse was one of the performers.